paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-03-08-web_native.md

 ## What is the Web?

-For much of its short existence, the web has been treated as if it were the printed page and you can see this is some of the terms we use — words such as ‘page’ — but also phrases like ‘above the fold’.
+For much of its short existence, the web has been treated as if it were the printed page and you can see this is some of the terms we use — words such as *page* — but also phrases like *above the fold*.
 Such misappropriation isn’t new.
-For example, during the early development of television, it was often referred to as ‘radio with pictures’.
+For example, during the early development of television, it was often referred to as “radio with pictures”.

 There is a growing acceptance that the web works best when it’s treated on it’s own terms.
 In a recent article, [Paul Ford wrote][6]: